-- Each Key Metric is evaluated with a points value, ranging from 0 to the maximum possible points value for that Key Metric.
-The calculation of the overarching Theme and Key Issue Scores is based on these points values,6 which vary with Key Metric type, specifically: - a.
-Some Key Metrics assess quantitative data or a range of possible assessment outcomes to determine the applicable points value within a defined range. - Other Key Metrics, when flagged, always result in the allocation of a stated points value - that is, they output either zero or a defined points value allocated to that Key Metric, with no variation in between. - Each Key Issue's points value is calculated as the sum of the Key Metric points values under that Key Issue (after application of any category-based caps). - 3.
-The Theme points value is calculated as the sum of all Key Issue points values.7 - 4.
+- 1. Each Key Metric is evaluated with a points value, ranging from 0 to the maximum possible points value for that Key Metric.
+The calculation of the overarching Theme and Key Issue Scores is based on these points values, which vary with Key Metric type, specifically: - a.
+Some Key Metrics assess quantitative data or a range of possible assessment outcomes to determine the applicable points value within a defined range. - Other Key Metrics, when flagged, always result in the allocation of a stated points value - that is, they output either zero or a defined points value allocated to that Key Metric, with no variation in between. - 2.
+Each Key Issue's points value is calculated as the sum of the Key Metric points values under that Key Issue (after application of any category-based caps). - 3.
+The Theme points value is calculated as the sum of all Key Issue points values. - 4.
 The Governance Pillar points value is calculated as the sum of the Theme points values. - 5.
-The 0-10 Governance Pillar Score is calculated by applying a score conversion formula (see Exhibit 13 below) to the Pillar points value.
-Negative 0-10 scores are not permitted; therefore, where the Pillar points value is above the Maximum Value, a 0.0 score is assigned.
+The 0-10 Governance Pillar Score is calculated by applying a score conversion formula (see Exhibit 15 below) to the Pillar points value.
+Negative 0-10 scores are not permitted; therefore, where the Pillar points value is above the Maximum Value, a 0.0 score is assigned. - 6.
+The 0-10 Theme Scores are calculated by applying the score conversion formula set against the Theme points value.
+Negative 0-10 scores are not permitted; therefore, where the Theme points value exceeds the Maximum Value, a 0.0 score is assigned. - 7.
+The 0-10 Key Issue Scores are calculated similarly to, but independent of, the 0-10 Theme Scores, using the Key Issue points values, the score conversion formula and referencing the Maximum Value for the respective Key Issue.
+Negative 0-10 Scores are not permitted; therefore, where the Key Issue points value exceeds the Maximum Value, a 0.0 Score is assigned. - 8.
+The Theme points and Key Issue points are compared against global and Home Market peers to calculate percentile ranks.

-6 Points are internal to MSCI and are not themselves published.
+&lt;sup>6 Points are internal to MSCI and are not themselves published.

-7 Allegations of securities violations and executive misconduct contribute to the points value of the Business Ethics Controversies Key Metric of the Business Ethics Key Issue, which contributes to the Corporate Behavior Theme and Governance Pillar Score.
+&lt;sup>7 Allegations of securities violations and executive misconduct contribute to the points value of the Business Ethics Controversies Key Metric of the Business Ethics Key Issue, which contributes to the Corporate Behavior Theme and Governance Pillar Score.
 To avoid duplication in the Corporate Behavior and Corporate Governance Themes, the points values for the Executive Misconduct and Securities Violations Key Metrics are not reflected in the Corporate Governance Theme Score and thus also not in the Governance Pillar Score, however these points values are reflected in the Board Key Issue Score.